darktable-org/darktable/packaging/windows/README.md

 Feel free to adjust the number of parallel jobs according to your needs: Ninja will use all available CPU cores by default, while Makefiles will assume no parallel jobs if not explicitly specified.

-If you are in a hurry you can now run darktable by executing the `darktable.exe` found in the `build/bin` folder, install in `/opt/darktable` as described earlier, or create an install image.
+If you are in a hurry you can now run darktable by executing the `darktable.exe` found in the `build/bin` folder, install in `/opt/darktable` as described earlier, or create an installer image.

 If you like experimenting you could also install `mingw-w64-ucrt-x86_64-{clang,llvm-openmp}` and use clang/clang++ instead of gcc/g++ by setting the `CC=clang` and `CXX=clang++` variables.
 Alternatively, you can use the CLANG64 environment instead of UCRT64 and try building darktable with its default toolchain (note that the prefix for installation of all the packages above then becomes `mingw-w64-clang-x86_64-`).

+Windows on Arm (WoA) users should use the `mingw-w64-clang-aarch64-` prefix when installing packages above and build within the CLANGARM64 environment instead (note that it is not currently possible to build the installer image because of missing `nsis`).

 Cross-platform compile on Linux